programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 unmoveable = new THREE.Group();
 scene.add(unmoveable);
 ```
-#### Obtaining the Positions of the Selected Jar and its Correct Site
+#### Getting Model Locations: Obtaining the Positions of the Selected Jar and its Correct Site

 The event object for drag events contains the identity of the object being dragged (```event.object```), so you can use that in the handler function and you can get the site it should match from its userData.